RSGInc/ladot_analysis_dataprep/README.md

 # LADOT Analysis Tool Data Prep

 This repository houses Python scripts to build networks and land use data for accessibility applications.
+Note for LADOT users: the Conveyal team has configured an AWS image to avoid repeating the setup and dependency installation steps below.
+If you would like assistance updating a generalized cost network, please contact your support team.

 # Setting up your development environment